Presidents have leeway to use military for domestic purposes

 “The President of the United States is not a dictator, and President Trump does not and will not dominate New York state,” New York Attorney General Letitia James said in a statement Monday, adding that the state was prepared to go to court if need be.

-The American Civil Liberties Union said it would be unnecessary to invoke the Insurrection Act, and also irresponsible and dangerous.
+The American Civil Liberties Union said it would be unnecessary to invoke the Insurrection Act — and irresponsible and dangerous.

 “No level-headed governor is asking for an even more militarized response to civilian protests against police brutality and systemic racism — for good reason,” said ACLU National Security Project Director Hina Shamsi.